lacchain/besu-id/README.md

 We are building and maintaining a public library of VCs that is aimed to incorporate VCs designed for and used in real use cases across Latin America and the Caribbean in areas such as education, health, energy, public administration services, and land registry, among others.
 This library is in the domain https://www.lacchain.net/credentials/library/{type}/{hash}/{version} and the VCs are also stored in the LACChain Github  and in the LACChain IPFS nodes.
 Verifiable Presentations also need to be verifiable because the recipient must be able to assume that a legitimate credential holder is consenting to share that presentation with them.
 The mechanism is exactly the same as for Verifiable Credentials, i.e. a "proof" attribute in the VerifiablePresentation object.

+The manual for the deployment of the component developed for this layer can be downloaded here [VC Manual](./Manual%20Identidad%20-%20VC%20English.pdf)

 ### 2.1 Schemas Repository